GowriCherry31/SACOE-Student-Admission-Form/README.md

 Fonts: Google Fonts (Poppins)

-Setup & Usage
+Setup & Usage:

-Clone or Download Repository
+1.Clone or Download Repository

-Open the Project:
+2.Open the Project:

-Open the index.html file in any modern web browser (Chrome, Firefox, Edge).
+3.Open the index.html file in any modern web browser (Chrome, Firefox, Edge).

-Use the Form:

-Fill in the student details.
+4.Use the Form: Fill in the student details.

-Data is saved automatically in real-time.
+5.Data is saved automatically in real-time.

 Click Submit to view the Thank You page.